codacy/docs/docs/organizations/organization-dashboard-overview.md

 ![Last updated pull requests](images/organization-dashboard-prs-last-updated.png)

-## Last updated repositories
+## Last updated repositories {: id="last-updated-repositories"}

 This area displays a maximum of 6 repositories by date of last update.
 Each repository card will display the date of the last update, the current grade, and the status for each criteria.

-You can also See all repositories or Add a repository here.
+You can also see all repositories or add a repository here.

 ![Last updated repositories](images/organization-dashboard-repositories-last-updated.png)